 Trapping the birds, especially blackbirds and starlings, can be done when they first show up for the season and up to about 30 days before the fruit ripens.
 All you do is bait a trap with water and any sort of food that would be attractive to the birds.
 This is a good form of fruit tree bird protection because once you capture the birds, you can release them.

-When it comes to bird netting for fruit trees, you want to use about 5/8 inch netting.
+When it comes to bird netting for fruit trees, you want to use about 5/8-inch (2 cm.) netting.
 This can prevent the birds from reaching the fruits as they ripen.
-Wire can help you keep the netting away from the fruits so you don’t damage them while providing fruit tree pest control.
+Wire can help you keep the netting away from the fruits, so you don’t damage them while providing fruit tree pest control.

 Hinder is another chemical pest control that can be used.
 Simply dilute it 20:1 with water and apply it every three to ten days.
 Also, make sure to reapply after a heavy rain.